slawomirkania/class-generator-bundle/README.md

 TestClassManagerTemplatePath - PHPUnit class template TestMethodManagerTemplatePath - PHPUnit class method template

-If you want to replace default itme template you have to create your own template (take a look at methods getTemplateTags in each Item Manager src/HelloWordPl/SimpleEntityGeneratorBundle/Lib/Items/*.php, for tags which you can use in your own template)...
+If you want to replace default item template you have to create your own template (take a look at methods getTemplateTags in each Item Manager src/HelloWordPl/SimpleEntityGeneratorBundle/Lib/Items/*.php, for tags which you can use in your own template)...

 ```php
 /**